Notes on CHPC-Cluster¶

 $ ssh USERNAME@chpc-login01.itsc.cuhk.edu.hk

-since the login node is not suggested/allowed to run test jobs, it would be more convenient to login in the test node, sandbox
+Since the login node is not suggested/allowed to run your test jobs, it would be more convenient to login in the test node, sandbox

 .
 This can be done with consecutive ssh,